 If you haven’t already, Agorapulse will prompt you to log in to your Facebook account.
 The platform then automatically populates the list with Facebook Pages that you have permission to access.

 Choose the Page(s) you want to add.
 Then do the same for any Instagram profile(s) you want to add.

 To streamline your workflow, go to Agorapulse’s Menu/groups tab.
 Drag and drop your Facebook Pages and Instagram profiles into groups.
 Now you can separate agency profiles from client profiles and easily find the right ones to manage.

 How to Use Facebook Business Manager

 Now that you’ve set up Facebook Business Manager, let’s explore how you can get the most out of it.
 Use the menu in the upper left to access all the tools at your disposal.

-You can filter by likes, comments, shares, and other actions so you can home in on what’s important.
+You can filter by likes, comments, shares, and other actions so you can hone in on what’s important.
 On this screen, you can also read reviews and recommendations, check mentions, and view requests from Facebook users.

 Respond to Facebook and Instagram messages

 You can reply from Business Manager or mark messages for future follow-up.
-You can also add labels, contact details, and notes to each Facebook user who interacts with your brand.
-Business Manager also allows you to set up automated responses so you can send quick replies to messages.
+You can also add labels, contact details, and notes to each Facebook user who interacts with your agency or your clients’ brands.

 Review Facebook Insights